-Operator Matched Pattern (?A: Match a previously defined entity, and copy it into the definition of the new entity. entity) For example: <include path="number_types_eng.ecr"></include> <entity name="fracpos" type="private"> <pattern>(?A:number/fracalpha/eng)</pattern> </entity> Copying an entity improves pattern execution speed, but increases compilation time and memory usage.
+Operator Matched Pattern (?A: entity) Match a previously defined entity, and copy it into the definition of the new entity.
+For example: <include path="number_types_eng.ecr"></include> Copying an entity improves pattern execution speed, but increases compilation time and memory usage.
 Micro Focus recommends that you use reference (?A^ in all cases, unless your grammar file is very simple, and extraction speed is critical. (?A^ entity) Match a previously defined entity, and reference it in the definition of the new entity.
 Referencing an entity minimizes the size and memory usage of the grammar, but can decrease performance.
-The performance impact depends on the size and structure of the grammar. (?A! expr) Match the expression expr but exclude its output.
-This option designates an expression that helps identify an entity, but is not part of it.
-For example: <entity name="age_landmark" type="private"></entity>
+The performance impact depends on the size and structure of the grammar.